The translation of languages, generally speaking, is no easy task unless you speak or write it fluently.

 Meaning: Moon Road..it’s literally the trail of light left by the reflection of the moon on the sea

 Getting some Little Mermaid vibes?
 The Old Man and the Sea?
-Heck even a little Pirates of the Carribean?
-Who knew that beautiful reflection of moon light that captivates our imaginations from books to movies, as well as daydreams, o actually has a beautiful single word to describe it.
+Heck, even a little Pirates of the Caribbean?
+Who knew that beautiful reflection of moonlight that captivates our imaginations from books to movies, as well as daydreams, o actually has a beautiful single word to describe it.
 Pretty cool right?

 CHANTER EN YAOURT / YAOURTER